How to handle negative PR effectively

 Blogs 21 Jun 2021

 Negative PR can happen to any small business at any time, but what should you do if you find your small business in this situation?
-Here's how you can spin a negative into a positive and protect your brand.
+Below we explain how you can turn a negative into a positive and protect your brand.

 Any company can receive negative PR at some stage in its business lifetime, even if it does everything right.
 That doesn’t mean you should ignore it if it happens to your company and hope it will go away.
 PR and crisis management experts at the Federation of Small Businesses share what you can do to counter the effects of negative PR to control bad publicity and show your business in a more positive light.